Skip to main content

 MARP leadership announced that the 2024 annual meeting will be held at the Lost Railway Museum in Grass Lake on Saturday, October 19th from 12pm to 3pm.
 Registration is $25 and will open in the coming weeks.

-One week prior on Saturday, October 12th, the Michigan Railroad History Conference will also be held at the Lost Railway Museum .
+One week prior on Saturday, October 12th, the Michigan Railroad History Conference will be held in Albion.
 The day before on Friday, October 11th, Norm Krentel from the Illinois Railway Museum will lead a charter bus tour of historical Interurban sites between Battle Creek and Jackson.
 Conference registration is $70 before October 1st, $75 after.
 Bus tour tickets are $60.
 Space is limited; email the organizers for details and to register.

 Larry Krieg presented a personal photo album of the Ann Arbor level boarding platform's construction , as well as the former MichCon DTE site cleanup taking place behind the station.
 He also shared historical photos of Chicago's 1953 Greyhound terminal on Randolph Street across from the Thompson Center.
 The current Greyhound station west of the loop is at risk of imminent closure .